jaanga/jaanga.github.io/outer-space/readme.md

 Access to Data

 * The tools to explore and discover things were once literally rocket science.
 Yet we know that the data is accessible and and the development tools easier than ever.
-* Computers and the Internet have allowed scientists to gather, store and share huge amounts of data, yet that data is often in huge highly inaccessible files and to examine the data compl
+* Computers and the Internet have allowed scientists to gather, store and share huge amounts of data, yet that data is often in huge highly inaccessible files and to examine the data requires complicated tools.

 Access to Tools